-The CCU was still only cleaned once a day in the evening, with no additional cleaning having been scheduled in response to COVID-19.
+The CCU was still only cleaned once a day in the evening, with no additional cleaning having been scheduled post COVID-19.
 It was noted however that all cells were cleaned by a dedicated SCTS cleaner to the CCU between changes of occupants.
 This service was reported as excellent with a quick turnover time.